IamKay/100DaysOfCode/README.md

 * Day 36
   > It was sunday so i took rest.
 But i didn't fail the challenge, did a little frontend today.
 Not that valuable stuff.

+* Day 37
+  > Spent half the day resting and other half thinking of what to make next.
+So, started making a pokedex with React.
+Not that complex one, the easy one from an articl.
+Will push here too, in a while.